 HISTORICAL FICTION

-Wow – these are addicting reads!
-They’re excellent, fast-paced adventures great for 9 year old kids set during significant historical events that are perfect for elementary age kids just getting comfortable with chapter books.
+These are excellent, fast-paced adventure books for 4th graders set during significant historical events that are perfect for elementary-age kids just getting comfortable with chapter books.
 Kids will zip through these incredible adventures, learning history in the process.
-The books always are about a young person trying to survive a historically important, life-changing event such as Pompeii, the Titanic, Pearl Harbor, or the Battle of Gettysburg.
+The I Survived books always are about a young person trying to survive a historically significant, life-changing event such as Pompeii, the Titanic, Pearl Harbor, or the Battle of Gettysburg.

 Land of Stories by Chris Colfer